bixlabs/authentication/README.md

 * To run the project with hot reload: `~/.air -c .air.config`

 ## How to run the tests
+* After you install everything with dep you should be able to do `go test -cover -v ./...` this will run all the test files in the project.
+* Test should be in the same folder of the file they are testing and the file name of the test must have the suffix `_test`, if you see the example in _test_ folder you will get it right away.

 ## TL;DR How to run/build
 * Build: `$ go build -o <destination_of_executable_relative_to_root> <path_of_main_file_relative_to_root>`